sagesteppe/QGIS_Lesson/README.md

 - '7' indicates that a patch has three or fewer neighbors which are adjacent to a '2'.

 I expect most 1 and 2's wills be occupied, and that just about half the '3' and '4' will be occupied.
 5's and up seem like losing gambles to me.

+If you have few of these polygons for species in your area, let me know and I will send you the 'raw' SDM output.
+Some areas suffer from a lack of recent field work, and this approach is not optimal for them.

 ## Simple digital scouting example